 In general, accreditation represents a voluntary process by which institutions meet standards established by an external accrediting body.
 Standardization through accreditation can also be viewed as a risk reduction and quality optimization strategy.
 In the context of medical tourism, institutions encompass various clinics and hospitals, while the accrediting body refers to any organization recognized by the International Society for Quality (ISQua) in Health-Care-accredited organizations.

-Hence ISQua can be viewed as "the accreditor of accreditors", which accredits international accreditation organizations such as Joint Commission International, Accreditation Canada, Trent Accreditation Scheme and Malaysian Society for Quality in Health.
-Their aim is the delivery of safe and high quality health care, based on standards and processes devised and developed by health care professionals for health care services.
+Hence, ISQua can be viewed as "the accreditor of accreditors," which accredits international accreditation organizations such as Joint Commission International, Accreditation Canada, Trent Accreditation Scheme, and Malaysian Society for Quality in Health.
+Their aim is the delivery of safe and high-quality health care, based on standards and processes devised and developed by health care professionals for medical services.

-When establishing international networks of health-care providers, involved medical tourism parties should be restricted to arranging health services at clinics and hospitals that have undergone international accreditation by ISQua in Health-Care-accredited organizations.
-As growing numbers of patients cross borders in search of a specific health care, this is becoming increasingly important.
+When establishing international networks of healthcare providers, involved medical tourism parties should be restricted to arranging health services at clinics and hospitals that have undergone international accreditation by ISQua in Health-Care-accredited organizations.
+As growing numbers of patients cross borders are in search of specific health care, this is becoming increasingly important.

 Potential problems with accreditation

 In addition, poorer countries that are usually heavily involved in providing medical tourism services may not have adequate access to the accreditation process, or engaging in it would lead them to financial hardship.
-Accreditation processes often do not tackle ethically contentious areas (i.e. organ and tissue donation, organ trafficking, surrogate pregnancy, selective gender abortion, use of unproven therapies and operations).
+Accreditation processes often do not tackle ethically contentious areas such as organ and tissue donation, organ trafficking, surrogate pregnancy, selective gender abortion, or the use of unproven therapies and operations.

-Accreditation can sometimes also be used as a marketing tool by medical tourism facilitators, wealthier hospitals or even governments of the provider countries, seeking for their slice of the lucrative medical-tourism business.
+Accreditation can sometimes also be used as a marketing tool by medical tourism facilitators, wealthier hospitals, or even governments of the provider countries, seeking their slice of the lucrative medical tourism business.